tuo-mikko/Layouts/README.md

 but in the future I would like to make it so anyone can use it.
 Wanted to keep it nice and simple, to make it easy to add results inbetween games.
 I will probably first implement the basic view and addition modal, and then start working on the statistics page.

 Project repo: https://github.com/tuo-mikko/Beerpong

+### Ratikkavahti

+I often find myself checking the arrival times of the tramway near my home in Tampere.
+This takes a few clicks, so I thought that making an app that easily shows the arrival times of the tramstop near you would be usefull.